dropmeaword/enough-git-to-hack-together/PITCHME.md

 ---
 ### One - create a repo

-Depending on where the source is located, we have two option on how to start a repo.
+Depending on where the source is located, we have two options to start a repo.
 ---
 #### One A - starting from local